RadialDevGroup/ombudsman/management/FIRST_SPRINT_CHECKLIST.md

 # First Sprint checklist

-Print this and turn it in to the your Team Lead once complete.
+Print this and turn it in to your Team Lead once complete.
 Please add notes/questions/suggestions.

 ## Documents to Read